 \section{Abstract}

-In this paper, two robust, nonparametric methods for multiple change-point detection in the covariance matrix of a multivariate sequence of observations are introduced.
-We demonstrate that changes in ranks generated from data depth functions can be used to detect certain types of changes in the covariance matrix of a sequence of observations.
+In this paper, we introduce two robust, nonparametric methods for multiple change-point detection in the variability of a multivariate sequence of observations.
+We demonstrate that changes in ranks generated from data depth functions can be used to detect changes in the variability of a sequence of multivariate observations.
 In order to detect more than one change, the first algorithm uses methods similar to that of wild-binary segmentation.
 The second algorithm estimates change-points by maximizing a penalized version of the classical Kruskal Wallis ANOVA test statistic.
 We show that this objective function can be maximized via the well-known PELT algorithm.
 Under mild, nonparametric assumptions both of these algorithms are shown to be consistent for the correct number of change-points and the correct location(s) of the change-point(s).
-We demonstrate the efficacy of these methods with a simulation study.
-We are able to estimate changes accurately when the data is heavy tailed or skewed.
-We are also able to detect second order change-points in a time series of multivariate financial returns, without first imposing a time series model on the data.
+We demonstrate the efficacy of these methods with a simulation study, where we compare our new methods to several competing methods.
+We show our methods outperform existing methods in this problem setting, and our methods can estimate changes accurately when the data are heavy tailed or skewed.